aarpon/hrm_docs/usermanual/step2.rst

           templates.
 Namely, **create**, **edit**, **clone**, **share**,
           **mark as favourite** and **delete**.

-A parameter template consists of a number of relevant microscopic parameters.
+An image parameter template consists of a number of relevant microscopic parameters.
 These provide Huygens Core with information about the images that will be deconvolved.
 To get a **preview** of the template contents select the template, the contents will be displayed on the right panel.